unitaryfund/mitiq/docs/source/examples/pt_zne.md

     1. on its own, and
     2. in combination with [Pauli Twirling](../guide/pt.md)

-By the end of the example, you will understand when and how noise tailoring can enhance quantum error mitigation.
+By the end of the example, you will understand when and how noise tailoring can enhance ZNE.

 ## Coherent noise vs. Incoherent noise